-HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASINGISSUES AND POSSIBLE SOLUTIONS
+HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS

 MTW Public Housing There are no anticipated issues related to leasing public housing units.
-MTW Housing Choice Voucher We opened a new HCV waitlist in June 2023 and will begin pulling names from the new waitlist in late 2023 and into 2024.
-We anticipate that we will exceed the stated number of households to be served in FY 2024.
-We continue to experience a very tight rental market made worse by the impacts of the COVID-19 pandemic.
+MTW Housing Choice Voucher We continued to pull from our HCV waitlist in 2024 and anticipate exhausting the waitlist by the end of 2024.
+In 2025, we are planning to open the HCV waitlist and continues pulls to lease-up households.
 In the Portland area rental market, vacancy rates decreased while average rents significantly increased in the last year which has made it difficult for voucher holders to find housing to utilize their vouchers.
-To support voucher holders in their search, we have been offering deposit assistance to participants that complete a tenant education class taught by a community organization.
+To support voucher holders in their search, we offer deposit assistance to participants that complete a tenant education class taught by a community organization.
 Local, Non-Traditional There are no anticipated issues related to local, non-traditional units.